1,000+ Opportunities

 Save a search for “State of Texas” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Small to medium-sized enterprises (SMEs) actively operating in Texas with an operational history of at least one year and a commitment to integrating AI technologies.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Small to medium-sized enterprises (SMEs) actively operating in Texas with an operational history of at least one year and a commitment to integrating AI technologies.
+Confirm the full requirements in the official notice before applying.

 County Essential Services Grant Program, FY2026 is sponsored by Office of the Governor, State of Texas.
 The purpose of this announcement is to provide financial assistance to counties for essential public services including law enforcement services, jail services, court services, or reimbursement of extraordinary costs incurred for the investigation or prosecution of a capital murder or crimes committed because of bias or prejudice as defined in Article 104.004 of the Code of Criminal Procedure.